Accounting and Finance

 Assessment will be through a mixture of coursework and examinations.

-- the final year of the BA (Hons) Accounting and Finance degree at the University of Plymouth
+- the final year of the BA (Hons) Accounting and Finance or Business degrees at the University of Plymouth

 For those students wishing to attain professional status the course provides some valuable exemptions from accounting exams awarded by professional bodies including ACCA and ICAEW.